Sinem Ünsal

 Sinem Ünsal (born June 21, 1993) is a Turkish actress.

-Life
+Early life and career

-Ünsal was born on June 21, 1993 in İzmir as the second child of her family.
-Her mother is of Circassian descent, while her father is of Azerbaijani descent.
+Ünsal's mother is of Circassian descent, while her father is of Azerbaijani descent.
 She is a graduate of Eskişehir Osmangazi University with a degree in Comparative Literature.
 She started her career as an actress in 2017.
 In the 2017 series Çoban Yıldızı, she portrayed the character of Güneş, and in the same year she joined the cast of Siyah Beyaz Aşk, playing the role of Gülsüm Aslan.
 Between 2018 and 2019, she was a regular in the series Kızım, playing the role of Sevgi Günay.
 Her breakthrough came in 2019 with a leading role in Mucize Doktor, an adaptation of the South Korean TV series Good Doctor.

+Personal life

+Berk Cankat and Sinem Ünsal have been in a relationship since mid-2023.

+In June 2026, Sinem Ünsal was named among 14 people in a celebrity drug investigation with a detention order.
+Saying she was in Mardin for filming, she only learned about it later and said she was upset her name was involved, but that she respected the process and would return to Istanbul to cooperate.
+Her boyfriend, Berk Cankat, publicly supported her by sharing her statement and calling her his “kind-hearted life partner”, which drew attention on social media.